 (g) charge for services it provides to any person, including any government, governmental agency or governmental instrumentality, whether inside or outside Australia.

+[Section 15 amended by No. 37 of 2011 s.
+16 and 53(1).]

 16. Performance of functions

-(1) In performing its functions the Council is to have regard to the capacity, financial and otherwise, of education providers to respond to decisions of the Council and to the impact of the decisions on education providers.
+(1) In performing its functions the Authority is to have regard to the capacity, financial and otherwise, of education providers to respond to decisions of the Authority and to the impact of the decisions on education providers.

-(2) In performing its functions the Council may act alone or in conjunction with any person, firm, department of the Public Service, government agency or instrumentality, or government of any other place.
+(2) In performing its functions the Authority may act alone or in conjunction with any person, firm, department of the Public Service, government agency or instrumentality, or government of any other place.

-(3) The Council is to —
+(3) The Authority is to —

-(a) consult and collaborate with such persons and bodies having functions relating to education and training and members of the community as the Council thinks fit in relation to the performance of its functions;
+(a) consult and collaborate with such persons and bodies having functions relating to education and training and members of the community as the Authority thinks fit in relation to the performance of its functions;

 (b) provide a forum for consultation and collaboration between persons and bodies having functions relating to secondary education and vocational education and training and universities on matters relating to admission to university and vocational education and training;

-(c) advise and confer with employers, organisations of employees and employers, and such other persons and bodies as the Council thinks fit, with respect to recognition by those persons and bodies of courses of study assessed by the Council or within secondary schools, and advise those persons and bodies with respect to levels and methods of assessment and methods of certification; and
+(c) advise and confer with employers, organisations of employees and employers, and such other persons and bodies as the Authority thinks fit, with respect to recognition by those persons and bodies of courses in which students are assessed, or caused to be assessed, by the Authority, and advise those persons and bodies with respect to methods of assessment and methods of certification.

-(d) provide structures for co-operation and consultation in relation to professional development and the development of support documentation.
+[(d) deleted]

+[Section 16 amended by No. 37 of 2011 s.
+17 and 53(1).]

 17. Delegation

-(1) The Council may, by instrument, delegate the performance of any of its functions, except this power of delegation, to —
+(1) The Authority may, by instrument, delegate the performance of any of its functions, except this power of delegation, to —

-(a) a member or members of the Council;
+(a) a member or members; or

+(ba) the chief executive officer; or

-(b) a member or members of staff;
+(b) a member or members of staff; or

 (c) a committee; or